skrishnak7/Retrieval-System-IR/README.md

  W1 is a variation of older, but well-known, 'max tf' term weighting.
  W2 is a variation on Okapi term weighting.
  Both TW1 and TW2 use a fairly standard idf, namely: idf = log (collectionsize/df)

+HW3_IR.py is the file to execute to get results on cranfield collection